-The North West Ambulance Service (NWAS) has a clear ambition and direction to be the best ambulance service in the UK and is committed to the delivery of safe, effective and patient centred care for every patient.
-These commitments are underpinned by a promise to become a sector leading learning organisation whereby the care we deliver is informed by a constant process of scrutiny.
+The North West Ambulance Service (NWAS) has a vision to deliver the right care, at the right time, in the right place.
+These commitments are underpinned by a promise to provide high-quality, inclusive care and to use learning to continuously improve the safety of our systems, processes, and practices whereby the care we deliver is informed by a constant process of review.